-A prior Knox County Property Assessor approved the subject property for Greenbelt status in 1983.
-On March 7, 2014, the current Knox County Property Assessor removed the subject's Greenbelt status, effective January 1, 2014, and sent the taxpayer a notice of a rollback tax assessment.
+Greenbelt status, effective January 1, 2014, and sent the taxpayer a notice of a rollback tax

 TAX YR

 The taxpayer timely appealed the tax year 2013 Knox County Board of Equalization determination and timely appealed the assessor's 2014 removal of the subject's Greenbelt status and rollback tax assessment to the State Board of Equalization ("State Board").
 The undersigned administrative judge conducted the hearing on April 22, 2015 in Knoxville.
 The taxpayer was represented by Lewis S. Howard, Esq. and Steven K. Bowling, Esq.
 The assessor was represented by Charles Sterchi, Esq.